-The rest of this paper proceeds as follows: the next section we contains notation and definitions for the problem.
-In section 3 we outline the steps of the algorithm we propose and we explain how it works in detail.
+The rest of this paper proceeds as follows: the next section contains notation and definitions for the problem.
+In section 3 we outline the steps of the algorithm we propose for discovering partial periodicities and we explain how it works in detail.
 We provide some theoretical background and we discuss the computational complexity of the algorithm.
-In section 4 we test our algorithm with various data sets, produce some experimental results and verify them using Han's algorithm.
+We test our algorithm with various data sets, produce some experimental results and verify them using Han's algorithm.
+In section 4 we discuss an extension to the partial periodicity algorithm of section 3, for finding approximate periodicities.
 In the last section we conclude this paper and suggest some directions for further research.